dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 **Class inbalance** Current works have mainly been tested on freely available datasets showing high class balance.
 However, in natural circumstances one is faced with class inbalance which can cause overfitting of minor classes.
 For this especially active learning provides in interesting setting which has only been taken into regard within a few studies.
-In [?] fairness was

 **Budget of annotation** When deciding for the acquisition function to be used in active learning, one has to take the budget for labeling into regard.
 This is specifically to mention when comparing uncertainty and